jorgetp/dbverify/README.md

 ## Contact

-Should you have any inquiries, don't hesitate to [contact me](https://jorgetp.github.io/contact/).
+Should you have any inquiries or should you want to report bugs, please [contact me](https://jorgetp.github.io/contact/).